samber/lo/README.md

 ### TryWithErrorValue

-The same behavior than `Try`, but also returns value passed to panic.
+The same behavior as `Try`, but also returns the value passed to panic.

 ```go
 err, ok := lo.TryWithErrorValue(func() error {